 CBD products vary: you can choose to inhale with vapes, ingest capsules or tinctures, or use topical solutions on your skin.
 Each method will impact how the CBD is absorbed into the bloodstream–this is called its bioavailability–so consider your fitness needs and goals as you choose a product.

-And lastly, there is a range of topicals (lotions, balms) that may be great for sore muscles.
+And lastly, there is a range of pain-relief topicals (lotions, balms) that may be great for sore muscles.
 If the topicals are OTC (Over-The-Counter Drug Listed) they will contain drug monographed ingredients such as menthol that will penetrate the skin to support physical issues such as minor aches, pains, bruising, and strains.
 These OTC topicals may even contain valuable botanicals such as Aloe vera, Shea Butter and broad-spectrum hemp extract providing important omegas and CBD to nourish and moisturize the skin.

 How Should I Use CBD For Exercise Recovery